Jacque Aye

-Jacque Aye is a Nigerian-American comic artist and writer.
+Jacque Aye is a Nigerian-American comic writer and novelist.
 Her works are strongly inspired by Japanese anime and tend to have Black women protagonists.

 Personal life

 Aye was born in Kansas and grew up in Dallas, where she spent time together with her older brother, with whom she first discovered anime by watching Sailor Moon, which would go on to heavily influence her adult works.